-AUTOMATIC GENERATION OF OPTIMAL CONTROLLERS THROUGH MODEL CHECKING TECHNIQUES
+Automated Generation of Optimal Controllers through Model Checking Techniques

-Giuseppe Della Penna, Daniele Magazzeni, Alberto Tofani Dipartimento di Informatica, Università di L'Aquila, Italy Email: {dellapenna,magazzeni,tofani}@di.univaq.it
+Giuseppe Della Penna, Daniele Magazzeni, Alberto Tofani, Benedetto Intrigila Igor Melatti and Enrico Tronci

-Benedetto Intrigila

-Dipartimento di Matematica Pura ed Applicata, Università di Roma "Tor Vergata", Italy Email: intrigil@mat.uniroma2.it
+Dipartimento di Informatica, Università di L'Aquila, Italy {dellapenna, magazzeni, tofani}@di.univaq.it Dipartimento di Matematica Pura ed Applicata, Università di Roma "Tor Vergata", Italy intrigil@mat.uniroma2.it Dipartimento di Informatica, Università di Roma "La Sapienza", Italy {melatti, tronci}@di.uniroma1.it

-Igor Melatti, Enrico Tronci

-Dipartimento di Informatica, Università di Roma "La Sapienza", Italy Email: {melatti, tronci}@di.uniroma1.it

-Keywords: Controller Synthesis, Controller Optimization, Model Checking, Nonlinear Systems

-Abstract: We present a methodology for the synthesis of controllers, which exploits (explicit) model checking techniques.
+Abstract.
+We present a methodology for the synthesis of controllers, which exploits (explicit) model checking techniques.
 That is, we can cope with the systematic exploration of a very large state space.
 This methodology can be applied to systems where other approaches fail.
-In particular, we can consider systems with an highly nonlinear dynamics and lacking a uniform mathematical description (model).
+In particular, we can consider systems with an highly non-linear dynamics and lacking a uniform mathematical description (model).
 We can also consider situations where the required control action cannot be specified as a local action, and rather a kind of planning is required.
 Our methodology individuates first a raw optimal controller, then extends it to obtain a more robust one.
 A case study is presented which considers the well known truck-trailer obstacle avoidance parking problem, in a parking lot with obstacles on it.
 The complex non-linear dynamics of the truck-trailer system, within the presence of obstacles, makes the parking problem extremely hard.
 We show how, by our methodology, we can obtain optimal controllers with different degrees of robustness.